lnsy-dev/easy-form-component/README.md

 ```

-Note that the name attribute is required.
+Note that the name attribute is required for every input, except for submit.

 You can then tie an event to the "submit" event: